Bruno Lafont: Career

 Lafont joined Lafarge as an auditor in the finance department in 1983, He subsequently worked in Germany and Turkey.
 He was appointed as its CEO on 1 January 2006.
 Under his tenure, he oversaw the international expansion of Lafarge to 70 countries, including the acquisition of minority shareholders in Lafarge North America.
 Additionally, he cut costs by 60% within the first year, notably by divesting from its roof-manufacturing subsidiary.
 By December 2008, he acquired Orascom Cement, a subsidiary of Orascom Construction Industries, for €8.8 billion, and he brought billionaires Albert Frère and Nassef Sawiris to Lafarge's board.
 He stepped down as CEO in 2015, shortly after its merger with Holcim.
 He was awarded a €2.5 million bonus for it.
 He served as the co-chairman of LafargeHolcim until April 2017.

 Lafont serves on the boards of directors of Électricité de France and ArcelorMittal.
 He is an advisor to the mayor of Chongqing in China.
 He is also the chairman of the Fondation nationale pour l'enseignement de la gestion.

+The Union Minister for Commerce & Industry, Anand Sharma, with the Chairman & CEO, Lafarge Group, Mr. Bruno Lafont, on the sidelines of the 6th India-France CEOs Forum, in Paris on July 08, 2013.

+In April 2026, he was sentenced to six years in prison by a French court for paying millions in 'protection money' to Islamic State in Syria.